1x-technologies/1xgpt/README.md

-# 1X Agent Compression Challenge
+# 1X World Model Challenge

-Intelligence is [information compression](https://mattmahoney.net/dc/rationale.html), and animals and robots alike must efficiently compress their understanding of the future to act intelligently in the world.

-To accelerate progress in general purpose robotics, we're announcing a competition for predicting future first-person observations of the [EVE Android](https://www.1x.tech/androids/eve).
-We're providing a dataset of compressed image and action tokens collected over 100 hours of operating EVE at the 1X offices, baseline future-prediction models (LLM, GENIE), along with a frame-level diffusion decoder to decode latents into images.
+To accelerate progress in general purpose robotics, we're announcing a World Model competition, where the task is to predict future first-person observations of the [EVE Android](https://www.1x.tech/androids/eve).
+We provide over 100 hours of vector-quantized image and action tokens collected from operating EVE at 1X offices, baseline world models (LLM, GENIE), and a frame-level diffusion decoder to decode vector-quantized images into 160x160 images.
 See below for details on cash prizes.

-Beyond the scope of the 1X compression challenge, we hope that this dataset will be helpful to roboticists who want to experiment with a diverse set of general-purpose robotics data in human environments.
+Beyond the scope of these challenges, we hope that this dataset will be helpful to roboticists who want to experiment with a diverse set of general-purpose robotics data in human environments.
 A sufficiently powerful world model will allow anyone to access a "neurally-simulated EVE".

 [Download the Dataset on Kaggle](https://www.kaggle.com/datasets/onextech/world-model)